 Condos have boards of elected officials that include a president, secretary, vice president, and treasurer.
 A condo board is in charge of the condo’s management and governance.
 Your condo board will establish policies for the condominium association and make major decisions.

-Some cases may arise in which you believe your HOA is not enforcing the rules or maintaining common areas.
-In an HOA’s governing documents, the covenants, restrictions, and rules detail how you can and cannot use your property, such as how you are allowed to paint your driveway, when you need to get approval before adding on to your condo, and what kind of landscaping you can include.
+Some cases may arise in which you believe your COA is not enforcing the rules or maintaining common areas.
+In a COA’s governing documents, the covenants, restrictions, and rules detail how you can and cannot use your property, such as how you are allowed to paint your driveway, when you need to get approval before adding on to your condo, and what kind of landscaping you can include.
+If you believe your COA is not enforcing the rules or performing its duties, you may choose to sue the COA.

 9. What Is the Difference Between a Law and a Bylaw?

-10. How Does the Homeowners Association Work?
+10. How Does the Condominium Owners Association Work?

 - Performing duties reasonably and fairly.